 “The scientific research conducted so far has not detected any significant hazards directly connected with the use of genetically engineered crops.”

 The French Supreme Court isn’t a scientific body, but I mention them here because their recent decision was so remarkable.
 France is a very anti-GMO country.
 Yet the French Supreme Court struck down France’s GMO ban, ruling that the government had shown no credible evidence of any harm to humans or the environment.
 You can read about that here.

 Thus far there have been several hundred studies on the safety of genetically engineered food.
 All but a handful have found them completely safe.
-The only studies that have found that genetically modified foods harm animals (the ones quoted as saying that they cause cancer and infertility) all come from one laboratory, that of Giles Eric Seralini in France.
+The only studies that have found that genetically modified foods harm animals (the ones quoted as saying that they cause cancer and infertility) all come from one laboratory, that of Gilles-Éric Séralini in France.

-And even food advocates find them hard to believe.
-My fellow guest on MSNBC, food policy advocate (and GMO labeling proponent) Marion Nestle, herself has said that she finds them hard to believe.
+Even GMO opponents found the rat-cancer link hard to believe.
+My fellow guest on MSNBC, food policy advocate (and GMO opponent) Marion Nestle, herself said that she found the Seralini study linking GMOs to cancer hard to believe.
 Marion Nestle writes:

 These results are so graphically shocking (see the paper’s photographs), and so discrepant from previous studies (see recent review in the same journal), that they bring out my skeptical tendencies.
 (Note: Although Séralini is apparently a well known opponent of GMOs, his study—and that of the review—were funded by government or other independent agencies.) … the study is weirdly complicated.

 A common myth is that there are no long-term safety studies of GMOs.
 There have, in fact, been dozens of long-term studies of feeding GMOs to animals for their entire lives, sometimes for as many as ten generations in a row, with no ill effects discovered whatsoever.
 Here’s a good survey of long-term and multi-generation GMO safety studies.